Omkaarr1/NuvoLang_Custom_Programming_Language/README.md

 # Custom Programming Language Interpreter in Java

 This project implements a **custom programming language interpreter** in Java, complete with a **lexer**, **parser**, and **interpreter**.
 It reads program files, tokenizes and parses them, and executes the code line-by-line.
-The language supports a wide range of features, including variable assignments, arithmetic operations, conditional statements (`if-else`), functions, arrays, encrypted variables, machine learning integrations, blockchain functionalities, data science operations, and temporal event triggers.
+The language supports a wide range of features, including variable assignments, arithmetic operations, conditional statements (`if-else`), functions, arrays, encrypted variables, machine learning integrations, blockchain functionalities, data science operations, **database interactions**, and temporal event triggers.

 ---